luisotaviodesimone/NestJS-CRUD-Heroku/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-This a practical example of a basic CRUD using nest.js as displayed [here](https://www.youtube.com/watch?v=cBIUOL6MFXw&ab_channel=Rocketseat), a rockeseat code drop
+This a practical example of a basic CRUD using nest.js, a MongoDB database and a Heroku pipeline to automate the process a bit.
+The original example is displayed [here](https://www.youtube.com/watch?v=cBIUOL6MFXw&ab_channel=Rocketseat), a rockeseat code drop.

 ## Installation